kybp/forum/README.md

 ### e2e Specs

-You have two choices for running the e2e specs.
+You have two choices for running the e2e specs:

-If you want to run them inside Docker (note that the graphical debugger will not work), you can just do `./run e2e`.
+- `./run e2e`: This runs the tests entirely inside of Docker in headless mode.

-If you want to use the graphical debugger, you will need to install Python v3.8+ locally.
-Then you can `./run install-local-e2e` to install the e2e project in a virtual environment, and from there `./run debug-e2e` will run the tests.
+- `./run debug-e2e`: This runs the test locally with a graphical debugger and a browser window you can interact with.
+It will install dependencies in a virtual environment automatically. **Note**: You need Python installed locally to use this.

-Both `./run e2e` and `./run debug-e2e` forward arguments to `pytest` with the Playwright plugin installed, which supports many options.
+Both commands forward any arguments to `pytest` with the Playwright plugin installed, which supports many options.
+Most importantly, you can pass a filename to run that file, or `-k foo` to run tests whose names contain `foo`.
 Run with `--help` to see a full list.

 If you want to bail on a test run, close the browser before the inspector, or Playwright might not exit properly.
+Or just control-C it from the terminal.

 ## GitHub Configuration